-Students who have completed the upper secondary schools my sit the entrance examination to the Teacher training College in Nicosia ,in order to become primary school teachers.
+Students who have completed the upper secondary schools my sit the entrance examination to the Teacher Training College in Nicosia, in order to become primary school teachers.
 The normal course lasts four years and students receive monthly allowances and pay no fees.

-Secondary and technical school teachers attend universities or other schools of higher education, in Turkey, Britain or on the TRNC, but not all of them receive professional training.
+Secondary and technical school teachers attend universities or other schools of higher education, in Turkey, Britain or on the T.R.N.C., but not all of them receive professional training.

-EDUCATIONAL ESTABLISHMENTS
+EDUCATIONAL ESTABLISMENTS

-The 1960 Constitution of the REPUBLIC of Cyprus reiterated and confirmed the freedom of the Turkish education on the island which dated back to 1571.
+The 1960 Constitution of the Republic of Cyprus reiterated and confirmed the freedom of the Turkish education on the island which dated back to 1571.
 All matters realty to the education, culture and learning of the Turkish community on the island has been the sole responsibility of the Turkish Cypriot Administration through the Turkish Office of Education.

-There are 92 primary schools in the TRNC.
-These offer an opportunity for an education of a five year duration to students and between the ages of seven and eleven there are 15.524 students and 1.505 teachers in the elementary level, English as a second language is taught in all elementary sin the fourth and fifth classes.
+There are 90 primary schools in the T.R.N.C.
+These offer an opportunity for an education of a five-year duration to students and between the ages of seven and eleven there are 18.093 students.
+In the elementary level, English as a second language is thought in all elementary schools in the fourth and fifth classes.
 The amount of time devoted to English in these two classes is five hours a week.

-There are 67 middle schools in the TRNC.
+There are 15 middle schools in the T.R.N.C.
 All graduates of our primary schools are admitted to the middle schools if they so desire without an entrance examination.
 In these schools children between 11 and 14 receive general secondary education for three years.
 English is taught in all three classes for seven hours a week each of 40 minutes.

-Turk Maarif koleji (Formerly Turkish English College) has a normally English-Medium, and, at one time, had a large proportion of British teachers.
-The ex test as the use of English as a medium of instruction is reduced because of the administrative requirements of the school: it is expected to prepare students for 'o' level, but also for the normal university exams and the lyric graduation certificate.
+Turkish Maarif College has a normally English.
+Medium, and at one time, had a large proportion of British teachers.
+The ex test as the use of English as a medium of instruction is reduced because of the administrative requirements of the school: It is expected to prepare students for "O" level, but also for the normal university exams and the lyric graduation certificate.

-In our secondary schools we have 122 teachers of English.
-The Teachers Training College, now in Nicosia, the only institute for the training of elementary school teachers on the island offers a four year program.
+In our secondary schools we have 469 teachers of English.
+The Teachers Training College, now in Lefkoşa, the only institute for the training of elementary school teachers on the island offers a four year program.

 To sum up I can say without hesitation that in the past three or four years much has been done to improve the competence of our teachers, the quality of the materials that they use and to extend the time at their disposal.
 There is still a lot to be done in the way of in-service training and also in providing the necessary motivation for our students who want to learn English.
 Although our teachers do their very best to maintain the interest of their students English is like an optional subject on the final diploma examination and English is not required for University entrance in Turkey.
 Turkish Cypriots become more and more involved in international affairs.
-No one can doubt that this greater involvement is inevitable
+No one can doubt that this greater involvement is inevitable.

-CHAPTER II
+CHAPTER III

-- AIMS AND OBJECTIVES IN LANGUAGE TEACHING -
+AIMS AND OBJECTIVES IN LANGUAGE TEACHING